 Lymington Harbour is located within an attractive estuary on the Hampshire coast at the western end of the Solent.
 The estuary is 2 miles long with the entrance channel lying between salt marshes.
 It is shared by yachtsmen, fishermen, and the Isle of Wight ferry.

 The wave screens mark the beginning of the inner harbour.
-Beyond these you pass to port in quick succession the entrance to the Yacht Haven marina, Dan Bran visitors’ pontoon, the Harbour Master’s pontoon and the Harbour Office, public slipway, the two yacht clubs and finally Berthon Lymington Marina which faces the ferry terminal on the opposite bank.
+Beyond these you pass to port in quick succession the entrance to the Yacht Haven marinas.
+Dan Bran visitors’ pontoon, the Harbour Master’s pontoon and the Harbour Office, public slipway, the 2 yacht clubs and Berthon Lymington Marina which faces the ferry terminal on the opposite bank.

-There is a public slipway from the Bath Road car park; a charge is made for launching.
-Please pay Harbour staff on the slipway or at the nearby Harbour Office.
+There is a public slipway from the Bath Road car park; a charge is made for launching which must be paid in advance.
+Please pay using the QR code displayed on the slipway, via the Lymington Harbour website, or at the nearby Harbour Office.
 Public pontoons for landing can be found at the Town Quay and off the car park in Bath Road.
 Boats must not be left unattended in the yellow hatched emergency area on the Harbour Master pontoon.

 Both marinas at Lymington may be contacted on VHF Ch 80 for berth availability.